EthanKatsi/cp468_assignment1/README.md

 #### 4. Open **t01.py** in a code editor (Ex.
 VS Code, Eclipse, etc)

-#### 5. Run the code in the code editor and it should print the table in the terminal.
+#### 5. Run the code in the code editor and it should print the table in the terminal

 ## Task II:
 ### Instructions: